Explaining the Supreme Court lawsuit from Texas and Trump challenging Biden's win - KESQ

 “Our Country is deeply divided in ways that it arguably has not been seen since the election of 1860,” Trump’s motion to intervene states.
 “There is a high level of distrust between the opposing sides, compounded by the fact that, in the election just held, election officials in key swing states, for apparently partisan advantage, failed to conduct their state elections in compliance with state election law.”

-Seventeen GOP-led states are siding with Texas and the President: Alabama, Arkansas, Florida, Indiana, Kansas, Louisiana, Mississippi, Missouri, Montana, Nebraska, North Dakota, Oklahoma, South Carolina, South Dakota, Tennessee, Utah and West Virginia.
+Eighteen GOP-led states are siding with Texas and the President: Alabama, Arkansas, Arizona, Florida, Indiana, Kansas, Louisiana, Mississippi, Missouri, Montana, Nebraska, North Dakota, Oklahoma, South Carolina, South Dakota, Tennessee, Utah and West Virginia.

 Who are Trump’s new lawyers?

-Note: This story has been updated with developments Thursday.